 The art therapy component of the ‘HEART’ program utilises a published children’s book ‘Charming Charlie and the Spectacular Sophia’ together with the accompanying workbook which was developed with the assistance of Education Queensland staff.
 The novel follows the two main characters, Charlie and Sophia through the experiences of bullying and how they build resilience together and create positive change in their school.
 It is a book about kindness, empathy and hope.
 The workbook includes multi-modal activities that assist children and adults to understand the issues of bullying behaviour and the associated emotions by containing them within art applications, storytelling, activities, music and song woven into an informative and fun packed activities for children and their parents.

 Broken to Brilliant is honoured to be working with The Therapy Pod and the program facilitators for the HEART program.
-We are able to offer this program at a greatly reduced price of $25 per person, thanks to funding from the CommBank Staff Foundation Community Grant.
+For 2023 we are looking for a philanthropic supporter.

-Registration is essential for each session, wear closed in shoes and bring a hat.
-Be ready to meet horses, llama, other animals, use lots of art materials and meet our friendly and caring program facilitators.
+Registration is essential for each session, wear closed-in shoes and bring a hat.
+Be ready to meet horses, llamas, and other animals, use lots of art materials and meet our friendly and caring program facilitators.
 Click the links below to register:

 Meet your HEART Program Facilitators